offscriptio/hasura-supertokens/README.md

 ## How to use

-You can run this either compiling and running locally or you can just use public docker image.
+You can run this either compiling and running locally or you can just use our [public docker image](https://hub.docker.com/r/offscript/hasura-supertokens).
 Make sure you have the correct environment variables in place.

 ## How to set up on Hasura